alexmilenkovich/alexmilenkovich.github.io/_pages/publications.md

 **5\. \[WCAE’98hpca\]** Jovan Djordjevic, Aleksandar Milenkovic, Nenad Grbanovic, and Miroslav Bojovic, "An Educational Environment for Teaching a Course in Computer Architecture and Organization," in the _Proceedings of the 4th Annual Workshop on Computer Architecture Education_, (held in conjunction with 4th HPCA), Las Vegas, Nevada, January 1998.
 \[[pdf](files/wcaehpca98.pdf)\]

-**4\. \[IEEE.HICSS’98b\]** Darko Marinov, Davor Magdic, Aleksandar Milenkovic, Jelica Protic, Igor Tartalja, and Veljko M. Milutinovic, "An Approach to Characterization of Parallel Applications for DSM Systems," in the _Proceedings of the 31st HICSS_, IEEE Computer Society Press, Vol. 7, January 1998, pp. 782-784.
+**4\. \[IEEE.HICSS’98b\]** Darko Marinov, Davor Magdic, Aleksandar Milenkovic, Jelica Protic, Igor Tartalja, and Veljko M. Milutinovic, "An Approach to Characterization of Parallel Applications for DSM Systems," in the _Proceedings of the 31st HICSS_, IEEE Computer Society Press, Vol. 7, January 1998, pp. 782-784. doi: [10.1109/HICSS.1998.649287](https://doi.org/10.1109/HICSS.1998.649287).
 \[[pdf](files/hicss98scopa.pdf)\]

-**3\. \[IEEE.HICSS’98a\]** Aleksandar Milenkovic and Veljko M. Milutinovic, "Lazy Prefetching," in the _Proceedings of the 31st HICSS_, IEEE Computer Society Press, Vol. 7, January 1998, pp. 780-782.
+**3\. \[IEEE.HICSS’98a\]** Aleksandar Milenkovic and Veljko M. Milutinovic, "Lazy Prefetching," in the _Proceedings of the 31st HICSS_, IEEE Computer Society Press, Vol. 7, January 1998, pp. 780-782. doi: [HICSS.1998.649286](https://doi.org/10.1109/HICSS.1998.649286).
 \[[pdf](files/hicss98lp.pdf)\]

-**2\. \[IEEE.MIEL’97\]** Aleksandar Milenkovic and Veljko M. Milutinovic, "A Quantitative Analysis of Wiring Lengths in 2D and 3D VLSI Implementations of 3D Systolic Arrays," in the _Proceedings of the MIEL'97_, Vol. 2, Nis, Yugoslavia, September 1997, pp. 833-837.
+**2\. \[IEEE.MIEL’97\]** Aleksandar Milenkovic and Veljko M. Milutinovic, "A Quantitative Analysis of Wiring Lengths in 2D and 3D VLSI Implementations of 3D Systolic Arrays," in the _Proceedings of the MIEL'97_, Vol. 2, Nis, Yugoslavia, September 1997, pp. 833-837. doi: [10.1109/ICMEL.1997.632973](https://doi.org/10.1109/ICMEL.1997.632973).

-**1\. \[IEEE.MASCOTS’97\]** Veljko M. Milutinovic, Aleksandar Milenkovic, and Gad Sheaffer, "The Cache Injection Control Architecture: Initial Performance Analysis," in the _Proceedings of the 5th International Symposium on Modeling, Analysis and Simulation of Computer and Telecommunication Systems (MASCOTS)_, Haifa, Israel, January 1997.
+**1\. \[IEEE.MASCOTS’97\]** Veljko M. Milutinovic, Aleksandar Milenkovic, and Gad Sheaffer, "The Cache Injection Control Architecture: Initial Performance Analysis," in the _Proceedings of the 5th International Symposium on Modeling, Analysis and Simulation of Computer and Telecommunication Systems (MASCOTS)_, Haifa, Israel, January 1997. doi: [10.1109/MASCOT.1997.567582](https://doi.ieeecomputersociety.org/10.1109/MASCOT.1997.567582).
 \[[pdf](files/mascots97.pdf)\]

 ## Chapters